Map showing the data connection between Redmond and Northern Scotland

 Post-Quantum Crypto Tunnel to the Underwater Datacenter

-Project Natick was the perfect testbed for this work – while it was built to mimic a Microsoft datacenter, Natick is not handling any critical business or customer data.
+Project Natick was the perfect testbed for this work – while it was built to mimic a Microsoft datacenter, Natick was not handling any critical business or customer data.
 That we weren’t able to physically access the servers and network infrastructure inside the Natick pressure vessel to setup and manage the PQ-protected tunnel made the experiment more accurately reflect the real-world, where it would be infeasible to hand-configure devices in massive datacenters worldwide.

 Background